1. A dining hall

 Feature-length stories in the book include:

-Add to this seasonal ingredient suggestions, 30 tested recipes from local food professionals and enthusiasts, beautiful hand-drawn maps courtesy of Dani Antol at Rock Paper Scissors, and richly colored images laid out and designed by Matt Thomas at Convoy, and you have a publication that reflects the energetic, collaborative environment of Charlottesville.
+Add to this seasonal ingredient suggestions, 30 tested recipes from local food professionals and enthusiasts, beautiful hand-drawn maps courtesy of Dani Antol at Rock Paper Scissors, and you have a publication that reflects the energetic, collaborative environment of Charlottesville.

 This first edition of COMMONS has a theme of heritage, tradition, memory, and innovation.
 The local food community revealed in its pages is one of genuine collaboration and hard work that embodies the idea that a rising tide lifts all ships.
 We are so excited to share this publication with our friends and neighbors, both in the Charlottesville community and beyond.